anishp0300/Create-System-Service/README.md

       type sigma_service, app_api_service, system_server_service, service_manager_type;
       and inside service_contexts, define the instance of your service like so: sigma  			u:object_r:sigma_service:s0
-    • Rebuild and you should be able to boot.
+    • Rebuild and you should be able to boot.</p>